 The June 2019 Senior Secured Notes in the principal amount of US\$200 million bear interest at the fixed rate of 13.0% per annum.
 The August 2019 Senior Secured Notes in the principal amount of US\$300 million bear interest at the fixed rate of 8.125% per annum.
-Until redeemed, the May 2018 Senior Secured Notes in the principal amount of US\$200 million bore interest at the fixed rate of 13.25% per annum, and the Convertible Note in the principal amount of US\$75.7 million bore interest at the fixed rate of 5.0% per annum (see "Loss on extinguishment of debt," below).
+Until redeemed, the May 2018 Senior Secured Notes in the principal amount of US\$200 million bore interest at the fixed rate of 13.25% per annum, and the Convertible Note in the principal amount of US\$75.7 million bore interest at the fixed or extinguishment of debt, "below).
 The loans from non-controlling shareholders of certain of our subsidiaries amount to US\$124.3 million and bear interest at rates of up to 10.5% per annum.